-The nameless base or empty directories Provides an attachment to all devices, file and other directories.
+The nameless base or empty directories Provides an attachment to all devices, files, and other directories.

-24) Which command can be used to delete all file without deleting directories itself?
+24) Which command can be used to delete all files without deleting directories itself?

 Find command can be used if we first want to find specific directories and then delete all the files.